joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-08-09-nematode-addition.md

 $$\boxed{\langle w_t\rangle = 2\times \left(\dfrac54\right)^t}.$$

 At early times this estimate will underwhelm, since the gap between mean (e.g. $2.5$) and realizable states (e.g. $2$ and $3$) is significant.
 But as time goes on, the mean behavior dominates and the approximation will get better and better.
-As we'll see below, by $141/32$ days in the dish, the mean prediction is good to within $0.2\%.$
+As we'll see below, by day $15$ in the dish, the mean prediction is good to within $1\%.$

 ### Exact computation